FergusLemon/nanoclocks/README.md

 ### Testing
 ##### Tools
-  - Jest for unit testing, mocks and spies.
+  - Jest for unit testing, mocks and spies
+  - Enzyme for DOM testing
-  - Travis CI for continous integration testing.
+  - Travis CI for continous integration testing

 ### Technologies Used
 ##### Languages